amirsheffer/amirs-project/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: 99.93
-- led blinks when:
+- led blinks when: you press the button
-- led is constant when:
+- led is constant when: we are on menu mode
-- buzzer plays when:
+- buzzer plays when: you click the button

+fcgdfgdfgdfgdf